forta-network/docs/docs/sdk.md

 Scan nodes allow bots to make authorized requests to external APIs by using the scan node's identity, without letting the scan node modify the requests.
 You can use the `fetchJwt` utility function to generate a jwt token from a scan node.

 !!! warning "This method will only generate a token if the bot is running on a scan node"
-    If running a bot locally or in a stand alone enviornment (ie. outside of a scanner node), this method will return a mock value.
+    If running a bot locally or in a stand-alone environment (ie. outside of a scanner node), this method will return a mock value.

 The function signature is `fetchJwt(claims, expiresAt)`:

-- `claims`:  a json object of any additional claims you would like to include in the payload of the JWT
+- `claims`:  a JSON object of any additional claims you would like to include in the payload of the JWT
 - `expiresAt`:  an optional `Date` object that sets when the JWT will expire

 The returned JWT can be decoded using the [`decodeJwt` method](sdk.md#decodeJwt).